 The problem with this approach is that the processor is always busy doing the pulsing of the LED to dim it.
 If a function is called that prevents this from occurring, the LED will not dim properly.
 To see this, insert another delay of 100 milliseconds outside of the logic that controls the LED.
 This simulates the execution of other code that takes a while to complete.
 What happens when you press the button now?
-Checkoff: Show the LED dimming when the button is pressed and have answers to the above questions.
+Checkoff: Show the LED dimming when the button is pressed with and without the 100ms delay.
+What frequency and duty cycle are you using with your LED?